mylofi/webauthn-local-client/README.md

     The most important parts are `credentialID` (base64 padded encoding string) and `publicKey`, with various pieces of information about the keypair ([COSE ID](https://www.iana.org/assignments/cose/cose.xhtml#algorithms) for the algorithm, the OID of the algorithm in hex-string format, and the `spki` and `raw` representations of the public-key) generated for the credential; this info is used for verifying the signature on subsequent `auth()` requests.

+    The `publicKey` object includes byte-arrays ([`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)), which are not as conveniently serialized to/from JSON.
+Two helper methods are provided to make this easy: `packPublicKeyJSON()` (to store/transmit) and `unpackPublicKeyJSON()` (to restore).

     **Note:** This library by default does not ask for any attestation information -- for verifying the authenticity of the device's authenticator, via certificate chains -- nor does it perform any such verification.
 Such verification is quite a complex process, best suited for a [FIDO2 Server](https://fidoalliance.org/fido2/), so it's out of scope for this library's intended local-in-browser-only operation.
 You can however override the configuration to `register(..)` to ask for attestation information, and pass that along (from `response.raw`) to a separate verification process (on server, or in browser) as desired.
-Typically, though, web applications *assume* that if a device is compromised in such a way that it's able to bypass/MITM a device authenticator, the app is *not* the appropriate or responsible party to detect or alert an end-user to such.
+Typically, though, [web applications *assume*](https://medium.com/webauthnworks/webauthn-fido2-demystifying-attestation-and-mds-efc3b3cb3651) that if a device is compromised in such a way that it's able to bypass/MITM a device authenticator, the app is *not* the appropriate or responsible party to detect or alert an end-user to such.

 ### Authenticating with an existing credential